 Length of Trail: 2 km loop

 Buttertubs Marsh is a bird and wildlife sanctuary just minutes from downtown Nanaimo.
-Spend an hour or so meandering along the flat and easy gravel trail, making sure to stop every once and awhile to enjoy the view.
-There is usually lots of activity here to keep your little one(s) occupied.
-Plenty of birds to view, and if you’re lucky you may even spot turtles and frogs.
+Spend an hour or so meandering along the flat and easy gravel trail, making sure to stop every once and a while to enjoy the view.
+There is usually lots of activity here to keep your little one(s) occupied with plenty of birds to view.
+If you are lucky you may even spot turtles and frogs.